-Pursue your passion in film by earning a degree in film and media production from The New American Film School.
-This degree was previously offered by the School of Film, Dance and Theatre before ASU established The New American Film School.
+Pursue your passion in film by earning a degree in film and media production from The Sidney Poitier New American Film School.
+This degree was previously offered by the School of Film, Dance and Theatre before ASU established The Sidney Poitier New American Film School.

 You have stories to tell that will change the world.
 We have passionate and dedicated faculty ready to help you bring those stories to life.
-Learn your craft on industry standard technology, work with students equally as passionate as you are, jump start your professional career with Film Spark, and start changing the world with your unique voice.
+Learn your craft on industry standard technology, work with students equally as passionate as you are and jump start your professional film career.

 By bringing their own unique stories to life, students pursuing a degree in film and media production develop a comprehensive and practical knowledge of digital media production, an awareness of the impact of media and entertainment on audiences and culture, and an understanding of the role of the artist in society.

-Students in the concentration have access to digital cameras, lighting and sound equipment, post-production software and facilities, and other resources --- including talented and dedicated peer and faculty colleagues --- that will give them multiple opportunities to produce projects of exceptional quality.
+Students in this degree plan have access to digital cameras, lighting and sound equipment, post-production software and facilities, and other resources --- including talented and dedicated peer and faculty colleagues who will give them multiple opportunities to produce projects of exceptional quality.

-In this degree program, students have a choice between three upper-division tracks of study: directing, producing/screenwriting and media technology (including cinematography, post-production and sound).
+Students choose one of three upper-division tracks of study: directing, producing and screenwriting, and media technology including cinematography, post-production and sound.
 Each course of study is supported by the degree-wide emphasis on ethical filmmaking practices, innovative creative expression and preparation for a career as an industry professional.

-The program is offered by the New American Film School.
+The program is offered by The Sidney Poitier New American Film School.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.